MatthewReid854/reliability/docs/Importing data from Excel.rst

 -   C - censor code
 -   N - number of events at each event time

-Methods:

--   print() - this will print a dataframe of the data in XCN format to the console
--   write_to_xlsx() - this will export the data in XCN format to an xlsx file at the specified path.

 **xlsx_to_FNRN**

 This format is not used as a data entry format for `reliability` or any commercial software (that the author has used), but is still a valid format which combines aspects of the XCN and FR formats together.
 FNRN is used internally within reliability as part of the MLE algorithms.